winitzki/lamonte-jexer-wikis/jexer-images.md

 image formats with fewer CPU cycles to compute.
-It was later found that Jexer had an O(n^2) performance hit computing the termination of the OSC sequence; fixing that eliminated most of the performance gap between the image formates.
+It was later found that Jexer had an O(n^2) performance hit computing the termination of the OSC sequence; fixing that eliminated most of the performance gap between the image formats.
 However, terminals written in other languages have also experienced severe performance issues with long DCS/OSC sequences, and had to make significant changes to their state parser to handle the long sequences.
 Because of these results,